colour-science/colour-science.org/posts/the-colorchecker-considered-mostly-harmless.rst

 strengths and shortcomings.

 Then, when is it a good idea to use one for colour-correction?
-When working with a camera that does not have a proper input transformation, e.g. machine vision camera or an old camera, and that you do not have access to hardware to measure the camera sensitivities, then a colour rendition chart such as the *X-Rite ColorChecker Digital SG* with known reflectances and a quality
+When working with a camera that does not have a proper input transformation, e.g., machine vision camera or an old camera, and that you do not have access to hardware to measure the camera sensitivities, then a colour rendition chart such as the *X-Rite ColorChecker Digital SG* with known reflectances and a quality